-I love the fall and to celebrate its arrival my family and I went apple picking at a beautiful orchard not far from our home.
-Some of my favourite desserts to bake and eat are those made with apples, pumpkins and pears.
-Such treats are abundant this time of the year, and that makes me quite happy.
-Apple picking is a really great activity to do with the kids, my daughters and I had lots of fun.
+I love the fall, to celebrate its arrival my family and I went apple picking at a beautiful orchard not far from our home.
+Apple picking is a really great activity to do with the kids, my daughters and I had so much fun.
+Some of our favourite desserts to bake and eat are those made with apples, pumpkins and pears.
+Such treats are abundant this time of the year, and that makes us quite happy.

 This recipe makes one large or two small Spiced Apple Galettes.
-Looking for more apple dessert ideas?
-Try these Mini Apple Spice Bundt Cakes, they’re delicious!
+If you’re looking for more apple dessert ideas you’ll want to take a look at these Mini Apple Spice Bundt Cakes, they’re delicious!

 Spiced Apple Galettes